yakkalasaisumanth/SOC-automation-project/Readme.md

 - SOAR means security, orchestration, automation and response.

--  we will setup shuffle in such a way that which will then send an alert over to The Hive and to our analyst such as yourself via an email to begin your
+-  we will setup shuffle in such a way that which will then send an alert over to The Hive and to our analyst such as yourself via an email.

-- first you want to head over to shuffle's site at Shuffle.
-Io and then you want to create an account.
+- first you want to head over to shuffle's site at Shuffle.io and then you want to create an account.

 - once you create an account, we can start creating our workflow